 No matter the size of your star fleet, do not mess with Lady Harrington, her crew, her country, her family and especially her 'cat.
 The 'cat will cut you.

 Honor Harrington is a Military Science-Fiction series by David Weber.
 The book series is mainly set around the adventures of the titular heroine, although we see a fair amount of the wider universe.
 The primary conflict of the storyline is the Star Kingdom of Manticore (The Good Guys) vs. The People's Republic of Haven (The Bad Guys Who Aren't Entirely Unsympathetic).Weber has explicitly described the series as "Horatio Hornblower" IN SPACE! with the series being a great deal more focused on (Space) Naval operations than other science fiction series.
 Honor Harrington occasionally performs ground-based and political adventures, but the vast majority of the series is focused on her ship-to-ship conflicts, where she serves as commanding officer.
-However, like almost all Long Runners, the story's scope has expanded a fair bit, with an increase in moments when Honor isn't "on-screen."There is now a Spin-OffYoung Adult series centered on one of Honor's ancestors.
+However, like almost all Long Runners, the story's scope has expanded a fair bit, with an increase in moments when Honor isn't "on-screen," and other prominent supporting characters have taken center stage at various points.There is now a Spin-OffYoung Adult series centered on one of Honor's ancestors.
 For that series, see Stephanie Harrington.
-Upcoming is a prequel series collectively titled Manticore Ascendant, written by Timothy Zahn; the first novel, A Call to Duty, is slated for an October 2014 release.
+Also starting in September 2014 is a prequel series collectively titled Manticore Ascendant, written by Timothy Zahn; the first novel, A Call to Duty, was given a launch party on August 28, 2014 at the Science Fiction/Fantasy convention Dragoncon.

 Brief Synopses of the Books